rolltidehero/whop-downloader/README.md

-# Whop Course Downloader
+# Whop Course Downloader (Local version)

+**The original required uv\uvx and to download the git repo with each command.**
+**This version allows you to clone the repo and run it like you would normally.**

-A Python script to download video courses from Whop using browser automation.
+This is a Python script to download video courses from Whop using browser automation.
 Supports both automatic and manual navigation modes depending on the course structure.

 ## Features